GenericMappingTools/gmt/doc/rst/source/grdselect.rst

     - **w** - select data sources whose data range is *not* overlapping the range specified by **-W**.
     - **z** - select cubes whose z-dimension range is *not* overlapping the range specified by **-Z** (requires **-Q**).

+   If no argument is given then we reverse all the tests, i.e, the same as **-Idnrwz**.
 .. _-M:

 **-M**\ *margins*